benjaminharringtonrose/crypto-notify/functions/src/scripts/experimentNewIndicators.md

 - If no improvement → **REMOVE** and revert changes
 - **Continue to next indicator** regardless of outcome

+**CRITICAL REQUIREMENT**: You must research and select 5 completely new technical indicators that have never been tested in any previous round.
+Do not retest any indicators from the comprehensive list provided above.

 ## 📝 **Specific Request Format**

 ```
-Please experiment with [INDICATOR_NAME] for our Bitcoin trading model.
+Please experiment with [NEW_UNTESTED_INDICATOR_NAME] for our Bitcoin trading model.
 This is experiment #[X] of 5 in our systematic indicator testing process.
 [Brief description of why this indicator might help with 7-day predictions]
 ```